SlicerMorph/S_2020/Day_1/ImageStacks/ImageStacks.md

 ### Using ROI with Image Stacks

 Let's say you have a large file and you only want to visualize a portion of the total scanned volume at full resolution, such as only segmenting the braincase of the mouse.
 Before loading in the full resolution volume, we can do that using a region of interest on the preview resolution image we imported in the previous step.
-First in the `Data` module click the eye ball button to view the **AnnotationROI** and use the colored circles so that the ROI includes only the mouse braincase.
-Now go to the `ImageStacks` modlue and select the **AnnotationROI** for the Region of interest and create a new output volume (I've named mine mouseBraincase), change the Quality to **full resolution** and click **Load Files**
+First in the `Data` module click the eye ball button to view the **AnnotationROI** assoicated with your reversed image (Mine is called AnnotationROI_1) and use the colored circles so that the ROI excludes the mouse rostrum (nose).
+Now go to the `ImageStacks` modlue and select the same **AnnotationROI** for the Region of interest and create a new output volume (I've named mine mouseBraincase), change the Quality to **full resolution** and click **Load Files**

 <img src="ImageStacksROI.png">